Miles vs. Cash Back Rewards Credit Cards

 For those who travel often, a travel rewards credit card may be the better option since they tend to pay higher rewards on travel purchases made on the credit card.

 If you travel outside the country, a travel rewards credit card may be a better option, particularly if you choose a credit that doesn’t charge a foreign transaction fee.
-Other credit cards charge up to 3% on transactions you make in other currencies.
+Other credit cards charge up to 5% on transactions you make in currencies other than U.S. dollars.
 Even flights purchased through non-U.S. airlines may be made in another currency and charged a foreign transaction fee.
 Using a travel rewards credit card not only lets you save on currency fees, but also gives you an opportunity to earn more rewards.

 Travel rewards credit cards can offer other perks, outside the rewards, that make the credit card more beneficial.
 Free checked bags, annual travel credit, companion tickets, priority boarding, access to airport lounges, and trip cancellation insurance are often offered on travel rewards credit cards.
 And, people traveling with you can also enjoy these perks too, typically as long as you’ve booked their trip on your credit card.